 Further information on getting back

-From the finishing point of the fourth section at the National Park Information Point in Zerkall, you will always go back to Heimbach first on the Rurtal regional railway.
+From the finishing point of the fourth section at the National Park Information Point in Zerkall, you will go back to Heimbach on the Rurtal regional railway.
 The Rurtal regional railway station in Zerkall is 100 metres from the Information Point, across the river, and the train goes hourly from 10:51 to 22.51 every day.
 Within a quarter of an hour you will be at the National Park Gate at Heimbach station.